Medical Information Form

-Preparing to Bring Medication to Japan
+1) Preparing to Bring Medication to Japan

 Students who intend to bring medications or continue using medications in Japan should prepare to bring all required medicines with them upon arrival, as it may be difficult or impossible to acquire the same medicines in Japan.

-However, it is illegal to bring some over-the-counter medicines commonly used in the United States or other countries to Japan, including inhalers and some allergy and sinus medications.
+However, it is illegal to bring some over-the-counter medicines commonly used in the United States or other countries to Japan, including some inhalers, allergy, and sinus medications.
 Some foreign prescription medications cannot be imported into Japan, even when accompanied by a customs declaration and a copy of the prescription.
-To find out which medications are permitted or prohibited, please consult the Embassy or Consulate of Japan nearest your home for details.
+To find out which medications are permitted or prohibited, please consult the Embassy or Consulate of Japan nearest your home or the Ministry of Health, Labor, and Welfare for details.
 Please understand that it is your sole responsibility to make sure that the medication you plan to bring with you is legal and that you follow all proper procedures to bring it.

-Required Documentation for Bringing Prescription Medication to Japan
+3) Required Documentation for Bringing Prescription Medication to Japan

 You can also find a list of controlled medications (by component name) on the Ministry of Health, Labor, and Welfare website at this link.
-The page is in Japanese, but if you scroll to the bottom, you will find a link to an English PDF file titled “Import/Export Narcotics by carrying [PDF]” in section 5.(2).
-All medications listed in this document can be hand-carried into Japan only by the patient with a prescription and Yakkan Shoumei.
+The page is in Japanese, but if you scroll to the bottom, you will find a link to an English PDF file titled “Import/Export Narcotics by carrying [PDF]” in section 6.
+All medications listed in this document can be hand-carried into Japan only by the patient with a prescription and Yunyu Kakunin-sho.
 They may not be sent by post or carried by anyone else.
 So please be sure that you bring enough with you to cover your entire stay in Japan.

-Bringing Your Medications to Japan
+4) Bringing Your Medications to Japan

 Please bring a sufficient supply of all medication you will need in the original containers, clearly labeled.
 You should also carry a signed, dated letter from your physician describing your medical condition and listing all medications prescribed to you (including generic names) in your carry-on luggage to present to customs inspectors on arrival.
 If you need to carry syringes or needles, be sure to carry a physician’s letter documenting in detail their medical necessity.
 Pack all medications in your carry-on luggage and carry an additional supply of prescription medicines in your checked luggage.